CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 ### Delta Sync

-Return to Step 4 Change the date listed in the right set of columns to 50 years in the future.
+Return to Step 4 change the date listed in the right set of columns to 50 years in the future.

 Start the migration.